CrissCCL/ESP32_BLE_RF24_Activity_Scanner/README.md

 ## 📌 Overview

-This repository contains a compact 2.4 GHz monitoring platform based on an ESP32 and a single nRF24L01 transceiver.
+This repository contains a compact 2.4 GHz monitoring platform based on anESP32 and external nRF24L01 transceivers.
+The project supports both single-radio and dual-radio RF scanning configurations.

 The system combines two complementary measurements: